Take a digital wallet payment

 Users can only use Apple Pay if they’re making payments on a compatible Mac, iPhone, or iPad in a supported browser, such as Safari.

-If your payment service provider (PSP) is Stripe, digital wallets are enabled by default.
-You can still disable Apple Pay and Google Pay in the GOV.UK Pay admin tool.
+You can turn off Apple Pay and Google Pay in the GOV.UK Pay admin tool.

 There are no additional PSP fees if your service takes digital wallet payments.

-Enable Apple Pay
+Turn on Apple Pay

 Sign in to the GOV.UK Pay admin tool.